Petroleum History Video

 Note that at some sites, downloading materials for personal use with proper attribution of the source is permitted; however, this sometimes does not grant permission to publish.

-Please be sure to examine each site’s copy right requirements.
+Please be sure to examine each site’s copyright requirements.
+Also, please support AOGHS.

 The Internet Archive is building a digital library of Internet sites and other cultural artifacts in digital form.
 Like a paper library, it provides free access to researchers, historians, scholars, and the general public.